-Quality for the Medical Device Industry - SPRINGBOARD+Apply on www.springboardcourses.ie
+Quality for the Medical Device Industry - SPRINGBOARD+Open for applications from the 25th June on www.springboardcourses.ie

 Location: Galway - Dublin Road

 Entry Requirements: Bachelor of Science (BSc) degree in Quality for Industry (Level 7), or equivalent

 Free to unemployed applicants. €400 for employed applicants.

 - The aim of this programme is to provide you with the skills to play key roles in quality management and quality engineering within the medical device sector.

 - You will cover key areas such as Regulatory Affairs, Quality Management and Operational Excellence.

 - Forfas published a report in April 2013 "Future skills requirements of the manufacturing sector to 2020" and this highlighted acritical shortage of skills in Quality Engineering.

 - The Future skills needs analysis report for the medical technology section in Ireland to 2020, issued in 2017 by the Irish Medtech Association, identifies the potential to create an additional 4,000 jobs by 2020.

 - GMIT have collaborated with the local Medical Device sector to develop this programme which will deliver key skills within the Quality Engineering field.